Is it Normal for a Newborn to Grunt?

-- Signs of Illness: When a baby has some health problem, he might make different noises and may also grunt.
-When grunting is accompanied by other issues like fever, shortness of breath, indigestion, then you need to take him to a doctor.
+Signs of Illness: When a baby has some health problem, he might make different noises and may also grunt.
+When grunting is accompanied by other issues like fever, shortness of breath, and indigestion, then you need to take him to a doctor.

 As a parent, no doubt, you will worry if your baby grunts more than often.
 But you need not panic, consult a doctor and get this condition treated.
 Also, if you notice other signs mentioned above along with grunting in your baby, seek medical care urgently.